traines-source/transport-network-animator/README.md

 The algorithm will try to find a nice "Harry Beck style" way to draw the lines.
 Sometimes it will fail.
 You can fix this by adjusting station positioning and rotation and by adding additional "helper" stations while setting `class="helper"` in the example or making these helper stations invisible however you like.

-Lines will be animated with a constant speed, that is currently only configurable in the code.
+Lines will be animated with a constant speed that can be [configured](https://github.com/traines-source/transport-network-animator/blob/master/docs/classes/Config.md#animspeed).

 ### Instants
 An "instant" is a point in time, consisting of an "epoch", a "second" and a flag.
 Seconds start again from 0 for each new epoch.
 Events defined for the same epoch and second will (a bit counterintuitively) not be animated at the same time, but exactly consecutively.
 This is very handy for multiple line segments or lines that should appear directly one after another in one single fluid animation.
 The order in which they are animated depends on the order the elements appear in the SVG source, with one exception: when removing elements (`data-to`), consecutive elements with the same name and instant will be animated in reverse order.